lachlanbegbie/begbieinteractions/_posts/2024-10-25-hugh-portfolio.md

 title: Photographer Portfolio Website
 client: UC Faculty of Arts and Design
 date: October 2024
-cover: LachlanBegbie_PhotographyPortfolio.jpg
+cover: hugh-portfolio-cover.jpg
 priority: content
 keywords: UI/UX, Prototyping, Programming, Curation, Education
 ---

 As a final major design project for my Bachelor of Design (Interaction Design), I chose to create a web-based portfolio for a fictional client, represented by Hugh Begbie.

 This project was not restricted in scope or content, so I pursued my interests in web curation and UX design, and applied them to the technical skills I had developed over the three years of my degree.

 ## Problem

-Nearly all FADx promotional materials are redeveloped yearly. the task presented was to design a website which matched the newly developed visual style, and provided a contribution which was differentiated from other promotional mediums.
+Nearly all FADx promotional materials are redeveloped yearly.
+The task presented was to design a website which matched the newly developed visual style, and provided a contribution which was differentiated from other promotional mediums.

 A FADx website had previously been developed, but was an example of a disproportional scope.
 Built during COVID, when an in-person event could not be run, the site sought to display information on every graduating student, which massively increased the scope and cost of the project.
-The solution we developed would seek to prevent his issue by limiting its scope.
+The solution we developed would seek to prevent this issue by limiting its scope.

 ## Solution